Why is dental health so important? In the Veterinary world, this is a question we address on a regular basis.

 The short answer is no. Why?
 Because it is not safe, not safe for “Fluffy” or the veterinary technician trying to clean her mouth while she is moving around having her system showered with bacteria.
 It is just not the best way to get the job done correctly.
 Having a pet under a general anesthetic is the safest, most efficient way to do a proper oral exam and scale and polish their teeth.
 Their teeth will be scaled and polished, the pocket depth around each tooth will be measured, and the gums be examined for inflammation and abnormalities.
 If we have concerns about the health of a tooth a radiograph can be done to assess the health and integrity of the tooth below the gum line.
 If extractions are needed, they can be done in a safe the timely fashion.
 All of this will improve the health of our pet’s and allow us to start again with a clean slate, a fresh mouth and another opportunity to start a new dental home care routine.

 Dog’s Teeth Before Cleaning

 Now prevention becomes our recommended focus.
 We have many options for dental home care, dental diets, chews, toothbrushes, toothpaste and water additives, just to name a few.
 But by far most effective home care is daily tooth brushing using a pet-friendly toothpaste.
 Now brushing a dog or cat’s teeth can be more difficult than it sounds.
 Starting early will help, handling a pet mouth at a young age will train them to be more acceptant of brushing and will allow you to look in their mouth, this may help detect a problem early.

-You can book a dental consult with one of our doctors by calling us at 905-855- 2100, we are open 24 hours a day, seven days a week, even on Christmas and Boxing Day!
+You can book a dental consult with one of our doctors by calling us at 905-855- 2100, we are open seven days a week, even on Christmas and Boxing Day!